Article Overview: Best Things to Do in Badlands National Park

 The Best Time to Visit Badlands National Park is during the spring and early summer before the park gets too hot.

-Food options are quite limited in and around Badlands National Park so be sure to get something in Wall prior to entering!
+Food options are quite limited in and around Badlands National Park so I recommend getting something in Wall prior to entering!
 There is a convenience store at the Ben Reifel visitor center and a restaurant with limited options if you find yourself in a “hangry” state.

-The most popular way to get to the Badlands (other than the great American road trip) is flying into Rapid City Airport and making the two hour drive to the park.
-There are no public transit options in the park so you’ll have to rent a car or find a tour bus.
+The most popular way to get to the Badlands (other than a great American road trip) is flying into Rapid City Airport.

 No trip to the Badlands is complete without getting acquainted with these cute, quarrelsome, ground-dwelling animals.
 This national park is home to countless prairie dogs and many different prairie dog settlements, which are called prairie dog towns.